evhub/conditioning-predictive-models/posts.md

 [^101]:
-     One situation where this sort of problem becomes particularly pronounced is if we are doing any sort of serial factorization where we feed the model’s output back into itself—as opposed to the parallel factorization technique described previously—as that creates a situation where the model might select early predictions in the serial chain so as to make later predictions easier.
-For example, if the model cares about future accuracy, it could construct a pair of predictions so that the first is less accurate than possible, but which causes the second to become more accurate to compensate.
+     One situation where this sort of problem becomes particularly pronounced is if we are doing any sort of serial factorization where we feed the model’s output back into itself—as opposed to the parallel factorization technique described previously—as that creates a situation where a more agentic model might select early predictions in the serial chain so as to make later predictions easier.
+This could be beneficial [even for a predictor that only cares about short-run rather than long-run predictions if it’s anthropically uncertain about which predictor it is or is otherwise willing to acausally cooperate with other versions of itself](https://www.alignmentforum.org/posts/LCLBnmwdxkkz5fNvH/open-problems-with-myopia).

 [^102]:
      There can be something similar to self-reference in the training data if the data has been influenced by a close predecessor of the model.

 [^103]:
      For example, a non-myopic model could choose to manipulate the world so that it gets asked to make easier predictions in the future.

-[^104]:
-     Though fixed point finding is computationally difficult, the same issues occur even when the model is solving for the best approximation of a fixed point.

-[^105]:
 To be clear, we are not assuming that models will generally try to maximize predictive accuracy.
 Rather, this seems like a plausible thing for models to do and could be dangerous if it does occur.
 Maximizing some other (unknown) measure seems even more dangerous, so it is notable that even predictive accuracy is unsafe.

+[^104]:
+     Though fixed point finding is computationally difficult, the same issues occur even when the model is solving for the best approximation of a fixed point.

 [^106]:
      Additionally, such manipulative predictions need not correspond to any actual beliefs that the model holds, and thus might not even be useful in any way, in addition to being potentially dangerous.